 $book_date_day = $xml->createElement('day');

-$book_date->appendChild($book_date_year); // We add year, month, day elements under the date element.
+$book_date->appendChild($book_date_year); // Add year, month, and day elements under date.

 $book_date->appendChild($book_date_month);